aditya-vardhan/songs/red.md

 When I see you behind the glass (c major g  a minor f)

-I Forget that I'm iiiiin the cage
+I Forget that I'm innnnn the cage

 They bring me to Sunday mass